Nivalyx/osu-wiki/wiki/Featured_Artists/Featured_Artist_Showcase_Beatmaps/en.md

 # Featured artist showcase beatmaps

-Ahead of certain featured artist announcement, mappers in the [Mappers' Guild](wiki/Mappers_Guild) who are in Tier 1 or higher may be invited to create a showcase beatmap using one of the licensed songs from the artist in advance.
+Mappers in the [Mappers' Guild](wiki/Mappers_Guild) who are in Tier 1 or higher may be invited to create a showcase beatmap using one of the licensed songs from unannounced [featured artists](wiki/Featured_Artists) in advance.

 This article lists all the showcase beatmaps that have been created by the members of the Mappers' Guild over time.